adilbekm/Project_1_Movie_Trailer_Website/README.txt

 HOW TO RUN THE APPLICATION

-To execute the application, install Python 2.7.9 or greater (you can download Python here: https://www.python.org/downloads/).
+To run the application, install Python 2.7.9 or greater (you can download Python here: https://www.python.org/downloads/).
-From Python, run 'my_movies.py' and it will generate 'my_movie.html' file and open it in the default browser.
+From Python, open 'my_movies.py' and run (F5).
+This will generate 'my_movies.html' file and open it in the default browser.

 The generated HTML page will have show "Fresh Tomatoes Movies Trailer" at the top and list 4 movies, each with a poster image,